Naloxone and Overdose Prevention

 • A person who is “rendering aid” at the scene of an overdose.
 "Rendering aid" means performing any action that involves looking after a person who is experiencing a suspected drug-related overdose.

-What does the new Good Samaritan Law protect from?
 A protected person is immune from arrest and prosecution for most non-violent crimes, including all drug crimes.
-They are also immune from revocation and violation of conditions of release, probation, supervised community confinement, community confinement monitoring, deferred disposition, and administrative release.
+It also provides immunity from revocation and violation of conditions of release, probation, supervised community confinement, community confinement monitoring, deferred disposition, and administrative release.

 Community naloxone distribution